netdata/netdata/web/gui/custom/README.md

 Each chart library has a number of specific settings.
 To learn more about them, you should investigate the documentation of the given chart library, or visit the appropriate JavaScript file that defines the library's options.
-These files are concatenated into the monolithin `dashboard.js` for deployment.
+These files are concatenated into the monolithic `dashboard.js` for deployment.

 -   [Dygraph](https://github.com/netdata/netdata/blob/5b57fc441c40959514c4e2d0863be2e6a417e352/web/gui/dashboard.js#L2034)
 -   [d3](https://github.com/netdata/netdata/blob/5b57fc441c40959514c4e2d0863be2e6a417e352/web/gui/dashboard.js#L4095)